1npo/nwsc/README.md

 - [x] /zones/forecast/{zoneId}/stations

 ## Purpose and Audience
 I made `nwsc` mainly for myself, for a few reasons I list below.
-But I tried to design and build it well so that others might enjoy it or find it useful.
+But I tried to design and build it well in case other people find it useful.

 - I get my weather from [the National Weather Service](http://weather.gov/), but I have some (very minor) gripes about the website's user experience.
 I wanted to be able to just type `nwsc` once into a terminal and see all the NWS data I want at a glance, in a visually pleasing way.
 - I wanted to start and *actually finish* a "serious" software project, and this one had enough elements to keep me interested and motivated long enough to produce an MVP.